 3. Choose your timing.
 Again, you should carefully choose the window for launch dates in your permit application as the Middle Fork is serious whitewater at any level, but most forgiving at about 3 feet on the Middle Fork Lodge gauge.
 The timing window for that ideal level is small, about the first three weeks of July.
 Below about 2.5 feet (typically by late July), the section below the usual Boundary Creek put-in is very bony and you’ll want to consider flying people and gear in to the Indian Creek airstrip.
 Here’s the link to the USGS water levels for the Middle Fork.
 And here’s a guide to ciphering water level predictions

 4. Apply for a permit.
 The lottery season is May 28 through September 3, and the application period runs December 1 through January 31 for the upcoming season.
 Lottery results are announced in mid-February, and permit winners need to confirm their reservation by March 15.
 You have about a 2% chance of drawing a permit, based on 2023 stats.
 Only seven permitted groups are allowed to launch each day, which keeps the Middle Fork wild and scenic for all of us.
-We don’t really have any surefire tips on how to improve your odds, but here’s our guide to applying for river permits, which lists important dates and processes.
-To apply for a Middle Fork permit and read about picking up cancellations, check out the Middle Fork of the Salmon info site on Recreation.gov.
+Here’s our guide to applying for river permits, which lists important dates and processes, and tips on picking up Middle Fork cancellations.

-Papoose Camp on the Middle Fork of the Salmon
+Campers sleeping in sleeping bags on sand at Papoose camp on Middle Fork of Salmon

 Papoose camp on the Middle Fork is small but stunning (photo by Becky Brooks)

-3. Buy an Idaho Invasive Species sticker for each boat in your party that is more than 10 feet long..
+2. Buy an Idaho Invasive Species sticker for each boat in your party that is more than 10 feet long.
 Every boat that launches in Idaho waters must have an invasive species sticker, sales of which fund boat inspections, washing stations, and information about how to keep invasive species (such as quagga mussels) out of Idaho.
 You can read more about this and buy your Idaho Invasive Species stickers here.
+Although you won’t get a boat inspection from the river ranger at launch check-out, you might be required to show your receipt proving you purchased the stickers (or show the stickers themselves).
+However, if you’re coming to the Middle Fork from out of state, you will be required to stop at boat inspection sites that you pass.

 This post can’t possibly do justice to the experience of running the Middle Fork.
 We hope you get a chance to see it for yourself.
 If you are lucky enough to pull a permit, or you’ve already run it a time or two and want to add your tips and advice, jump in here with your comments.